-ID # Action Short Name Action Description Timeframe MCA Priority Score • E p develop our cod audit is important to un 5: There have been E rogram" In housin o HUD has progra o Question from L o Elders get wood subsidizing bill f o Replacing the ba low GHG building design, this goes hand-in-hand with construction les to be more ambitious than WA state's inderstand the baseline and what needs to happen EPA programs that bring woodstoves up to these standards.
-Add g, looking to install ductless heat-pumps to install into Elders how and for ductless heat pumps too. .iz: Who will pay electrical bill for Elders when they switch from we l for free, but if they use the heat-pump, they move to electricity.
-For those who need/convert from all wood aseboard heating with heat pumps energy bill will go down construction codes) said they are already updated to Washington thought this could get combined with "install energy-efficient tect to this action " mes.
-So this is vood?
-So add to action state standard Utilize this happening. on Building gs & Energy Strateg y 2: Promote, use, and generate clean energy sources to establi ish local contro l over B7 and to use cleaner en Purchase clean energy and develop a clean energy plan ergy sources.
+ID # Action Short Name Action Description Timeframe MCA Priority Score As we promote low GHG building design, this goes hand-in-hand with construction codes.
+We can develop our codes to be more ambitious than WA state's Audit is important to understand the baseline and what needs to happen B5: There have been EPA programs that bring woodstoves up to these standards.
+Add to this action "Utilize this program" In housing, looking to install ductless heat-pumps to install into Elders homes.
+So this is happening.
+HUD has program for ductless heat pumps too.
+Question from Liz: Who will pay electrical bill for Elders when they switch from wood?
+Elders get wood for free, but if they use the heat-pump, they move to electricity.
+So add to action subsidizing bill for those who need/convert from all wood Replacing the baseboard heating with heat pumps energy bill will go down B4: Kirk (in charge of construction codes) said they are already updated to Washington state standards, he still rated this high.
+Others thought this could get combined with "install energy-efficient technologies and components Buildin gs & Energy Strateg y 2: Promote, use, and generate clean energy sources to establi ish local contro lover B7 and to use cleaner en Purchase clean energy and develop a clean energy plan ergy sources.
 Enroll/purchase 100% clean energy for JSKT facilities and develop an energy plan for renewable energy and technologies that are appropriate for our area (geothermal, tidal, solar, etc.).
 Immediate 3.87 B10 New Begin a solar business for grid resiliency Research and begin a solar business for clean energy sources for Tribal facilities and citizens.
 Purchase and deploy mobile resilience hub trailers.
 Develop fixed resilience hubs in Blyn, Jamestown, Sequim, etc. Develop and implement microgrids to expand community resilience.
 1 - 2 years 3.82 B11 New Transition maintenance tools to electric Through procurement language, contract with local landscaping companies who use electric maintenance tools and environmentally conscious practices.
 Immediate 3.72 B9 New Install solar panels Install renewable energy and energy storage on or near all new buildings to promote grid resiliency and energy independence.
 Action to follow B10 action.
 1 - 2 years 3.03

-ID # Actio Name en Short e Action Description Timeframe MCA Priority Score
+ID # Action Short Name Action Description on Timefr ame MCA Priority Score

-B8 New ce diesel propane use Better understand alternative energy H2-fuel cells) to pr reduce the usage sources. rovide bac Install ener kup power, gy storage emergen e (batteries, Immed iate 2.80
+B8 New ce diesel ropane use alternative energy H2-fuel cells) to p nderstand propane and diesel use and encourage ve energy sources.
+Install energy storage (batteries, cells) to provide backup power, emergency power, to he usage of fossil fuel generators.
+Immed iate 2.80

-Building gs & Er ergy: St rategy 2
+Building gs & Er ergy: Sti rategy 2

 se clean energy and a clean energy plan 1st

-Install solar panels K 2nd
+Install solar panels 2nd

 Begir n a solar business for grid resiliency 3rd

 Reduce e diesel and propane use 4th

-Tra nsition maintenance tools to electric 5th
+Trai nsition maintenance tools to electric 5th

-D
+DISCUS NTES:

-- If we begin by having someone else install solar, we can learn from that experience and then work into getting a business (which might take longer) - Nez Pierce already started a business, add to action to connect/learn from them. - B11: Maintenance tools - o What percent of our current maintenance tools are gas vs electric? - Lawn/landscaping/maintenance is mostly gas the tech isn't quite there yet with the batteries - Can broaden this strategy to include individual tools
+- If we begin by having someone else install solar, we can learn from that experience and then work into getting - a business (which might take longer) - Nez Pierce already started a business, add to action to connect/learn from them. - B11: Maintenance tools - o What percent of our current maintenance tools are gas vs electric? - Lawn/landscaping/maintenance is mostly gas the tech isn't quite there yet with the batteries - Can broaden this strategy to include individual tools